stanmaz/BBOalert/README.md

 - at the end of the session, paste the clipboard content at the end of the file.
 Your partner should do it too.
 - review with your partner all newly created alerts and make the necessary corrections

+For very large files, collaborative online code editors are preferred like https://cryptpad.fr/code/.

 This way, the file is ready for the next session and will contain recently alerted calls.

 The best method to learn BBOalert is to create e teaching table and to experiment with data.